kyleko1234/myEasyLedger/rest_api/Documentation/AccountSubtype/Contents/Delete an AccountSubtype.md

 ### Delete an account subtype
 Endpoint: `DELETE /accountSubtype/{id}`

-Deletes the account subtype with the specified id.
+Soft-deletes the account subtype with the specified id.
 Subtypes can only be deleted if there are no Accounts associated with them.
 Any Accounts will need to be removed or updated to modify a different subtype before deletion of the subtype can occur.
 ___

 #### Request Body Parameters